 The CERN Advanced STORage manager (CASTOR) is a hierarchical storage (i.e. has disk and tape) management system which was developed at CERN for archiving physics data (with very large data volumes, see the plot on the right).
-Files can be stored, listed, retrieved and remotely accessed using CASTOR command-line tools or user applications that are developed using the CASTOR API.
+Files can be stored, listed, retrieved and remotely accessed using CASTOR command-line tools or user applications that were developed using the CASTOR API.
 CASTOR provides a set of access protocols such as XROOT (the main and recommended protocol), RFIO (Remote File IO), ROOT (to be deprecated 03 February 2014), XROOT and GridFTP.

 The design is based on a component architecture (Architecture diagram) using a central database in-order to safeguard the state changes of the CASTOR components.
 The access to disk pools is controlled by the Stager; the directory structure is kept by the Name Server.
-The tape access (write and recalls) is controlled by the Tape Infrastructure.
+The tape access (writes and recalls) is controlled by the Tape Infrastructure.

 - Stager - this disk pool manager allocates and reclaims space; it also controls client access and oversees the disk pool local catalogue

-- Name Server - this CASTOR name space (files and directories) includes the corresponding file metadata (size, dates, checksum, ownership and ACLs, tape copy information).
+- Name Server - this CASTOR name space (files and directories) includes the corresponding file metadata (size, dates, checksum, ownership and ACLs (Access Control List), tape copy information).
 Command-line tools modelled along Unix tools enables the manipulation of the name space (e.g. nsls corresponds to ls, etc...)